Web3NL/motoko-book/src/internet-computer-programming-concepts/basic-memory-persistence/stable-variables.md

 # Stable Variables
-To persist the state of an actor when upgrading, we can declare immutable and mutable variables to be `stable`.
-Stable variables must be of *stable type*.
+To persist the state of an actor when [upgrading](/internet-computer-programming-concepts/basic-memory-persistence/upgrades.html), we can declare [immutable](/common-programming-concepts/variables.html) and [mutable](/common-programming-concepts/mutability.html) variables to be `stable`.
+Stable variables must be of [*stable type*](/internet-computer-programming-concepts/basic-memory-persistence/stable-variables.html#stable-types).

-## Stable types
-All shared types are stable types.
-A type is stable if it is shared when ignoring any `var` keywords within it.

-The following *values* for variables in actors could be declared stable:
-- All values of primitive type, except the `Error` type
-- Immutable and mutable arrays of values of stable type
-- Records with immutable and mutable variables
--

-## Stable mutable variables
+## Mutating and Upgrading Stable Mutable Variables
-The *mutable state* of an actor is stored in the form of mutable variables that are declared with the `var` keyword.
+The [*mutable state of an actor*](/internet-computer-programming-concepts/actors.html#a-simple-actor) is stored in the form of mutable variables that are declared with the `var` keyword.
 Mutable variables in actors always have `private` *visibility*. (although the `private` keyword is not necessary and is assumed by default).

-If we want to persist the state of our actor when [upgrading](/internet-computer-programming-concepts/basic-memory-persistence/upgrades.html), we could declare our mutable variables `stable`.
+If we want to persist the state of our actor when [upgrading](/internet-computer-programming-concepts/basic-memory-persistence/upgrades.html), we could declare our mutable variables `stable`, if it is of [stable type](/internet-computer-programming-concepts/basic-memory-persistence/stable-variables.html#stable-types).
 A stable variable looks like this:
 ```motoko
 {{#include _mo/stable-variables.mo:a}}
 ```